 Download site for software licensed campuswide and freely available to UC Berkeley faculty, staff and students with CalNet authentication.

 Collaboration, file sharing and storage

-Please contact Research Data Management (firstname.lastname@example.org) before storing or sharing human neurological data.
+Please contact Research Data Management (firstname.lastname@example.org) before storing or sharing human data.

-Project Jupyter: Open source, interactive data science and scientific computing platform for research data documentation
+The Jupyter Notebook is an open source, interactive data science and scientific computing platform for research data documentation.

 Data Management: Guidance

 Research Data Management at UC Berkeley